FootprintAI/stock-price-estimator-with-lstm/README.md

-# stock-price-estimator-with-lstm
-A simple demonstration on how to use LSTM to predict stock price
+#####Stock price estimator

+Note: this is **not** a real stock price estimation, but an demonstration on how we use [katib](https://github.com/kubeflow/katib) to model optimization with kubeflow pipeline.

+The original code is referenced from [stock-price-with-lstm](https://github.com/FootprintAI/kubeflow-workshop/tree/main/tutorials/stockprice-with-lstm)